Policy and Procedure Name:

 that the employer has active coverage;

-that the NCCI code in the claims management system matches the job description;
+the NCCI code in the claims management system matches the job description; and

-Identify the correct employer policy number by completing a thorough
+the correct employer policy number by completing a thorough investigation and

-investigation and documenting in claim notes all attempts to locate the correct
+documenting in claim notes all attempts to locate the correct identifier.

 i)